Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 It is the only spot between Erick, Oklahoma and Shamrock, Texas where one might find emergency items.
 There were two other towns within close proximity that suffered the same fate when I-40 opened and Route 66 was decommissioned.
 While Shamrock and Erick are rebounding with nostalgia and folks who refuse to let their towns die, there is no hope for Texola.

-Sitting right smack on the state line, once the elders pass away, it will be just another ghost town to explore for travelers tired of the interstates.
+Sitting right smack on the state line, once the old timers pass away, it will be just another ghost town to explore for travelers tired of the interstates.
 Just some old collapsed buildings as it is carried off parts and pieces at a time.

 Currently, all that remains is a bar, a couple of houses, and several foundations barely describing the buildings which made up Texola.
 They remain as constant reminders of past tornados and serve as conversation fodder for the old timers idly awaiting their own demise at the old bar.